 Sand the damaged areas to prepare the concrete to hold the epoxy properly.
 A palm sander is the best tool for repairing small areas, although 60-grit sandpaper is just as good.

-Wear your ear protection, respirator face mask, and safety glasses to prevent ear, breathing, or sight problems due to the dust and shads.
-Plugin your handheld sander and place it over the damaged areas.
-Work it over the working surface in 30cm wide circles for about 30seconds.
-Move to the other damaged areas and work in the same manner till you’re done sanding.
+Wear ear protection, a respirator face mask, and safety glasses to prevent ear, breathing, or sight problems due to the dust and shads.
+Plug in your handheld sander and place it over the damaged areas.
+Work it over the working surface in 30 cm-wide circles for about 30 seconds.
+Move to the other damaged areas and work in the same manner until you’re done sanding.

 Palm sanders are especially great when sanding the areas close to the walls.
 You can get or rent one from home supply stores near you.
 Use a floor buffer when repairing more extensive floors.
-When working with floor buffers, begin working on the floors’ outer edges and push your buffer slowly to the far side.
-Take a turn in the opposite direction and move towards the directions you first started sanding.
-Sanding the floor gives the epoxy a rough surface to stick when the epoxy does not chip or peel off again.
+When working with floor buffers, begin working on the outer edges and slowly push your buffer to the far side.
+Turn in the opposite direction and move towards where you first started sanding.
+Sanding the floor gives the epoxy a rough surface to stick to when the epoxy does not chip or peel off again.

-.Use a shop vac to vacuum up the epoxy chunks and debris resulting from sanding your floor.
+.Use a shop vac to vacuum up the epoxy chunks and debris from sanding your floor.

 This is important because sanding gets rid of dust trapped underneath the epoxy and will cause chipping and peeling away.